On the Cauchy Problem for the Korteweg-de Vries Equation with Steplike Finite-Gap Initial Data II. Perturbations with Finite Moments: Proof of the main result

-Due to \eqref{funk2} the first term can be integrated by parts $m_0$ times and thus will be covered by Lemma~\ref{lemestim3}.
-For the second term let us switch to the local variable $z=\sqrt{\theta - \theta(E_i)}$ and use a Taylor expansion for the integrand,
+Because of \eqref{funk2} the first term can be integrated by parts $m_0$ times and thus is covered by Lemma~\ref{lemestim3}.
+For the second term, we switch to the local variable $z=\sqrt{\theta - \theta(E_i)}$ and use a Taylor expansion for the integrand,

 where $\beta_i(\theta) = O\left(z^{m_0-1}\right)$ has $\floor{\frac{m_0}{2}}$ integrable derivatives with respect to $\theta$ in a small vicinity of the point $\theta(E_i)$.
 By construction